-We simulate the second photon ring adaptively, in the $n=2$ lensing band, with a radial resolution $\mathrm{res}^{b,\:n=2}=0.001$ µas.\\ This higher lensed observable appear to have more clearly separated intensity peaks positions given a sufficient resolving power.
-Nonetheless, as for the $n=1$ image, these peaks cannot be used as a discriminating probe of any conservative spacetime when the uncertainty on the mass-to-distance estimate is too high; here a precision of 3\% is needed.
-This limited relaxation of the $M/D$ precision constraint can be understood by recalling that photon rings track the critical curve for increasing $n$ and that the position of the critical curve is a $M/D$ highly dependent quantity.\\ The relative measurements introduced in Section \hyperref[sec:relative]{8.2} are again very degenerate even for this more strongly lensed observable, the asymmetry being of the order of 0.01\% for all considered spacetimes.
+We simulated the second photon ring adaptively in the $n=2$ lensing band, with radial resolution $\mathrm{res}^{b,\:n=2}=0.001$ µas.\\ This higher lensed observable appears to have more clearly separated intensity peaks positions given a sufficient resolving power.
+Nonetheless, as for the $n=1$ image, these peaks cannot be used as a discriminating probe of any conservative space-time when the uncertainty on the mass-to-distance estimate is too high; here a precision of 3\% is needed.
+This limited relaxation of the $M/D$ precision constraint can be understood by recalling that photon rings track the critical curve for increasing $n$ and that the position of the critical curve is a $M/D$ highly dependent quantity.\\ The relative measurements introduced in Section \hyperref[sec:relative]{8.2} are again very degenerate even for this more strongly lensed observable, the asymmetry being of the order of 0.01\% for all considered space-times.